TheDrCrow/DrCrowInfo/docs/paed_neuro/paed_neck_lumps.md

 Generally divided into LOW & HIGH flow lesions.
 In H&N

 #### Lymphatic
 75% of all are in H&N.
 CF: <2yr old, Soft cyst in posterior triangle.
-RAD: Lobulated, thin-walled, micro (<2mm) vs macro cyst.
+Radiology: Lobulated, thin-walled, micro (<2mm) vs macro cyst.
- -High T2, often Fluid-Fluid levels (= slow flow).
+-- High T2, often Fluid-Fluid levels (= slow flow).
- -Transpatial (as lymph channels)
+-- Transpatial (as lymph channels)

 #### Venous
 45% of all are in H&N
 CF: Teen/YP, ^^Exercise/Valsalva, compressible.
-RAD: Septated, High T2
+Radiology: Septated, High T2.
- -PHLEBOLITHS
+-- PHLEBOLITHS

 #### Infantile Haemangioma
 60% of all are in H&N.
 Rarely seen at birth but 90% become visible in first month.
-EPID: 1% of newborn but 12% at 1y age.
+Epid: 1% of newborn but 12% at 1y age.
 NH: Grow in 1st yr, tend to regress 1-3ys.
 RAD: US = Discrete masses.
- -High-velocity arterial and low-resistance venous waveforms.
+-- High-velocity arterial and low-resistance venous waveforms.